 Regarding the Public Cloud itself, we have built our foundational architecture to be provider agnostic, as we anticipate workloads running across multiple clouds.
 Therefore, it is fair to state that our cloud strategy is “Hybrid Multi-Cloud”.

 Although our agnostic approach is highly flexible, supporting any cloud, there are clear commercial benefits to standardisation.
-As a result, we have selected Microsoft Azure as our preferred Public Cloud provider.
+As a result, we have positioned Microsoft Azure as our preferred Public Cloud provider.
 This decision can be summarised by two factors:

 Although Elanco has a greenfield opportunity from a technology perspective, the company itself is over 50 years old.
-As a result, we have a human legacy, with t our user-base having a long history using Microsoft productivity and collaboration services.
+As a result, we have a human legacy, with our user-base having a long history using Microsoft productivity and collaboration services.
 Therefore, Office 365 was a logical decision to ensure business continuity and to help reduce the organisation change management impact.
-The use of Office 365 opened the door to a wider commercial deal with Microsoft, allowing us to maximise our investment across productivity, collaborations, and cloud.
+The use of Office 365 opened the door to a wider commercial deal with Microsoft, allowing us to maximise our partnership across productivity, collaborations, and cloud.

 With this positioning in mind, the diagram below highlights our proposed hosting patterns, covering SaaS, Public Cloud, Colocation Data Centres, and Edge Computing.